Hubert Massey, Artist

 The Detroit Institute of Arts’ Detroit Industry frescoes, the largest in America, were painted by Diego Rivera in 1932-33.
 In the ‘80s, some of Rivera’s former assistants came to The D to do some restoration work on their mentor’s famous frescoes.
 They chose a dozen artists to help, hoping to teach them fresco techniques.
 Detroiter Hubert Massey was one of the 12, and is one of these invited artists who continues to practice this mural painting technique today.
 It’s done the same way Michelangelo did the Sistine Chapel, said Massey, using river sand, lyme, marble dust and oxidized pigments.

-As Massey celebrates his latest public artwork, the fresco Detroit – Crossroad of Innovation in TCF Center, he continues to engage the next generation of young artists and train them in the fresco technique popularized by the legendary Rivera.
+As Massey celebrates his latest public artwork, the fresco Detroit – Crossroad of Innovation in Huntington Place, he continues to engage the next generation of young artists and train them in the fresco technique popularized by the legendary Rivera.
 Just as he was decades ago.

 3Charles H. Wright Museum of African American History315 E. Warren Ave., Detroit, MI 48201313-494-5800